 When a race features a standout favorite I try to assign a percentage of his potential that he could run and still beat every other horse, even if every other horse runs 100% to it’s potential.

-Sometimes I'll add another dimension to this- the liklihood that they run 100%.
-Uncle Mo runs to his potential pretty regularly (his only clunker came after it turned out he late-diagnosed, rare liver disorder), but other horses seem to have only a 50% likelihood of running to 100% of their potential (Commentator comes to mind[TR's Note: I swear to God I wrote that line last yesterday and then today found out I had a .jpg of Commentator's past performances.
-An All Saints Day Miracle!]), and I try to factor in that coefficient as well when necessary.
+Sometimes I’ll add another dimension to this- the likelihood that they run 100%.
+Uncle Mo runs to his potential pretty regularly (his only clunker came after it turned out later that he was diagnosed with rare liver disorder), but other horses seem to have only a 50% likelihood of running to 100% of their potential (Commentator, as show above, comes to mind), and I try to factor in that coefficient as well when necessary.

 It helps for any kind of talent evaluation, but it also works for assessing friends.
 Does that sound screwed up?
 I hope not.
-Anyway, some friends or potential mates are really awesome, but they're inconsistent.
-They may not help you move, and when you go out with them they may get falling-down drunk and embarass you.
-But their upside is that they have the most fun potential of anyone you know and you've had 3 of the 5 best nights of your life with that person.
-So maybe they're as awesome as anyone could ever be (100%), only 20% of the time giving them a success rate of only 20%, whereas your more boring-yet-consistent friend tops out at only 80% awesome, but you can bank on them being 80% awesome 100% of the time, for a success rate of 80%.
+Anyway, some friends or potential mates are really awesome, but they’re inconsistent.
+They may not help you move, or pick you up when you really need a ride, and when you go out with them they may do something that eventually embarrasses you, but their upside is huge.
+They might have the most fun-potential of anyone you know and you’ve had 3 of the 5 best nights of your life with that person.
+So maybe they’re as awesome as anyone could ever be (100%), only 20% of the time giving them a success rate of only 20%, whereas your more boring-yet-consistent friend tops out at only 80% awesome, but you can bank on them being 80% awesome 100% of the time, for a success rate of 80%.